sodadata/docs/soda-sql/scan-yaml.md

 ```
 In the above example, Soda SQL created a scan YAML file named `demodata.yml` and put it in the `/tables` directory.

-If you decide to create your own scan YAML files manually, best practice dictates that you name the YAML file using the same name as the table in your database.
+If you decide to create your own scan YAML files manually, best practice dictates that you name the YAML file using the same name as the table in your warehouse.

+**Tip:** Use the `soda analyze --help` command to review optional parameters you can include to customize the analysis.
+For example, use `soda analyze --include customer` to analyze only the table named `customer` in your warehouse.

 ## Anatomy of the scan YAML file